 What about the studies that have found CLA to be pro-inflammatory?

-Some studies have mentioned a concern for CLA's ability to increase "inflammatory biomarkers" such as C-reactive proteins and cell count.
+Some studies have mentioned a concern for CLA's ability to increase "inflammatory biomarkers" such as C-reactive proteins and white blood cell count.
 (2,3) However, other research has shown CLA to be an anti-inflammatory, while actually reducing the risk of inflammatory related diseases, such as atherosclerosis.
 (4-9) Despite the fact that CLA raises certain inflammatory related "biomarkers", there have never been any human studies showing that CLA will increase inflammatory related diseases or symptoms.
 (1)

 And what about the studies that showed CLA to reduce insulin sensitivity?

 The only studies that have ever shown a reduction of insulin sensitivity in humans after CLA supplementation have been from the use of single isomers of CLA.
 (23,24) As it was explained earlier, an equal mix of the two CLA isomers has been shown to be safe & effective for humans, without posing any risk for decreasing insulin sensitivity.
 (25) In fact, multiple human studies have shown that a 50/50 mix of the c-9, t-11/t-10, c-12 isomers actually increase insulin sensitivity.
 (26-28) It's been hypothesized that the two aforementioned CLA isomers have a unique antagonistic relationship, thus preventing any possible negative effect on insulin metabolism when used together in a 50/50 ratio.
 (24)